 Does this mean you could also build a whole human being out of 25 MB?
 Or might the other 725 MB also be required?

-When we look into the matter we find a lot of repetitive stuff in the 725MB that harks back to periods when our DNA was plagued by selfishly copying elements.
-Sort of viral grafitti.
+When we look into the matter we find a lot of repetitive stuff in the 725MB that harks back to periods when our DNA was plagued by selfishly copying elements, like a viral graffiti.

 One concrete question to ask is, does that 725 MB carry a lot of information?
 Or is it filler, stuff that has to be there, but could also have been entirely different DNA, without affecting the outcome a lot?